Property experts – apologies to anyone working at the firms I’m highlighting, but you bring it on yourselves.

 Here’s how the ITEM Club did over the last few years:

-John Charcoal are one of the biggest mortgage brokers in the UK, and in its marketing literature states it is the UK’s leading independent mortgage and remortgage adviser; and they are good at what they do.
+John Charcoal is one of the biggest mortgage brokers in the UK, and in its marketing literature states, it is the UK’s leading independent mortgage and remortgage adviser; and they are good at what they do.
 Except, perhaps, when it comes to making property market forecasts, although its effort for 2014 was pretty close:

 The good news is that John Charcoal got the market direction correct in every year, though it hedged its bets in 2011.
 However, if you had sat and forecast a tight range in every year, you’d have had a similar result, only going horribly wrong when the market moves a large amount: exactly the forecast that might be important to an investor.